It Might Be Time To Take These Ants Seriously!

 Is Wood Damage Due To Carpenter Ants Or Termites?

 Sometimes, when wood damage is detected, it can be difficult to determine what exactly is causing that damage.
 Is it carpenter ants, which is bad enough, or termites, which is really bad?!
-Statistics say that carpenter ants cost United States home and business owners hundreds of millions of dollars annually, but termites are much more destructive, costing $5 billion or more annually.
-Neither of these pests are something to fool around with.
+Statistics say that carpenter ants cost the United States home and business owners hundreds of millions of dollars annually, but termites are much more destructive, costing $5 billion or more annually.
+Neither of these pests is something to fool around with.